MARDAScience/adm/README.md

 4. The masks and confidence chunks are compiled into mask and confidence rasters the same size as the input dem
 5. The mask raster is used to mask the dem and the masked dem is written to file
 6. The mask raster is written to file
-7. The confidence raster is written to file

 It can take several minutes for this process to complete, and very large rasters require large amounts of RAM